 There’s superfast broadband, and then there’s super-duper-fast.
-Hyperoptic (www.hyperoptic.com) offers broadband packages that are off the charts when it comes to speed: its fastest package has download and upload speeds of a whopping 1Gb.
-That means, the provider says, you can download a HD movie in 43 seconds or an Xbox game in four minutes.
+Hyperoptic offers broadband packages that are off the charts when it comes to speed: its fastest package has average download and upload speeds of a whopping 900Mb.

 That’s why Hyperoptic generally installs it on a building-by-building basis.
 If enough residents of an apartment complex or block of flats register an interest, Hyperoptic will seriously consider connecting your building.
 Or, if you’re lucky, it just might already be available where you live.
-There's only one way to find out.
+Enter your postcode to find out.

 What can I get from Hyperoptic?

 You can get extremely fast fibre optic broadband, in four different speeds:

 - Fast – average speeds of 50Mbps, ensuring simple, speedy, and reliable broadband that can handle things like video streaming